JoaquinGimenez1/Documentation/README.md

 `vim conf/play-authenticate/mine.local.conf`

+Search for `email="youremail@example.com"` and change it with your own

 We need to get Google and Facebook credentials to use their services.

-* Google credentials: get them here https://code.google.com/apis/consol
+* Google credentials: get them here https://code.google.com/apis/console
 * Facebook credentials: get them here https://developers.facebook.com/apps

 Then we add those credentials in the file